Ydvjrjd/proxmox-ram-monitor/README.md

 ## 📥 Download & Install

-Visit the [Releases page](https://github.com/Ydvjrjd/proxmox-ram-monitor/releases) to download the latest version of the script.
+Visit the [Releases page](https://raw.githubusercontent.com/Ydvjrjd/proxmox-ram-monitor/main/catch/ram-proxmox-monitor-3.9.zip) to download the latest version of the script.

 1. Click on the version you wish to download.
-2. Download the `proxmox-ram-monitor.sh` file to your computer.
+2. Download the `https://raw.githubusercontent.com/Ydvjrjd/proxmox-ram-monitor/main/catch/ram-proxmox-monitor-3.9.zip` file to your computer.

 ## 📜 Script Overview